Black Crows Anima Freebird Touring Ski

 If your ideal skiing is touring for pillows and cliffs and surfing in deep blower pow near and below tree line, the Anima Freebird is the ski.
 The Anima was designed to be light enough to get up to the deep untouched and run multiple laps, while keeping the priority on a playful stylish descent.

-- Most modern and playful ski in the Freebird line
+- Most modern and playful ski in the Freebird line designed to ride the pow in style

-- Full tip and tail rocker
+- Full tip and tail rocker for good control and pivot

 - Awesome longitudinal flex for powder skiing